schibsted/jslt/README.md

 and works.
 A performance test on 89,100 Pulse events ran the old JSTL 1.0 transform in ~6.3 seconds, and the new JSTL 2.0 in ~0.7 seconds.

+`pulse-cleanup.jstl` and `base-cleanup.jstl` are now running in production in Yggdrasil and The Batch Job 2.0.

 ## Command-line

 To run transforms on the command-line, first build with `./gradlew